HadiNasution/weather-web-app/README.md

 # Weatherz

-A simple web application to check out the wheather in your region and your location.
+A simple web application to check out the wheather in your location and regions.

 ## Features